Open Accessibility Menu

 Mothers' Milk Depot

 Infirmary Health is proud to support and be supported by the Mothers' Milk Bank of Alabama.
-This program provides those mothers who cannot breast feed the ability to use donors' milk.
-The quality of this milk is assured as donations are accepted only from healthy women and then the milk is pasteurized and frozen unitl use.
+This program provides those mothers who cannot breastfeed the ability to use donors' milk.
+The quality of this milk is assured as donations are accepted only from healthy women and then the milk is pasteurized and frozen until use.
 Donors undergo an extensive screening process including analysis of medical history and blood screenings for major diseases.

 Infirmary Health's Donation Depot is located at Women's Health Alliance of Mobile and is open to approved donors Monday - Friday from 9 a.m. - 2 p.m.
-In order to become a volunteer donor, women will take part in Mothers' Milk Bank of Alabama's stringent screening process to ensure the quality and safety of the milk.
+To become a volunteer donor, women can take part in the Mothers' Milk Bank of Alabama stringent screening process to ensure the quality and safety of the milk.
 Learn more at mmbal.org.

 Perinatal and Neonatal Bereavement

-Infirmary Health is partnered with Rachel's Gift, Inc. to provide supportive follow-up care, support group access and other resources for families experiencing the loss of an infant.
+Infirmary Health partners with Rachel's Gift, Inc. to provide supportive follow-up care, support group access and other resources for families experiencing the loss of an infant.
 Visit their website to learn more.

 Safe Sleep

-According to the CDC (Center for Disease Control), there are around 3,500 sleep related deaths among babies in the United States each year.
+According to the Centers for Disease Control, there are around 3,500 sleep-related deaths among babies in the United States each year.
 Safe sleep practices are designed to reduce the chances of Sudden Infant Death Syndrome (SIDS), accidental suffocation, and other deaths related to unsafe sleep practices.
-Thanks to safe sleep practices, sleep related deaths like SIDS are on the decline, however, it is important that all health providers and parents know how to create a safe sleep environment.
+Thanks to safe sleep practices, sleep-related deaths like SIDS are on the decline; however, it is important that all healthcare providers and parents know how to create a safe sleep environment.

 The American Academy of Pediatrics created this acronym to help parents quickly recall safe sleep recommendations.
 The ABC’s of safe sleep are: